farlee2121/DevEssentialsBlog/content/posts/2021-12-12-Gherking-Test-Names.md

 - BDD
 - Behavior Driven Development
 - TestApi
+title: Gherkin-named Tests as Low-bar Acceptance Tests
 ---

-# Gherkin-named Tests as Low-bar Acceptance Tests

 I [previously compared the tradeoffs](../posts/2021-06-11-Gherkin-vs-TestApi.md) of Gherkin-based and TestApi-based behavior tests.
 Recently, I realized there is a simple in-between solution: TestApi with Gherkin-style names.